COVID-19 Local Support Grant Scheme

 Trouble paying your council tax bill?

-The Government has announced that there will be extra help for council tax payers due to the coronavirus situation.
-We appreciated that many of you will be affected and we intend to help those who are most in need.
+The government has announced that there will be extra help for council tax payers due to the COVID-19 situation.
+We appreciate that many residents will be affected and we intend to help those who are most in need.
 On this basis, for those of you who are working age and qualify for council tax reduction, please see above for more details and how to apply, an extra award of up to £150.00 will also be made to your council tax account further reducing your instalments or bringing your account balance to zero for 2020/2021.

 If you are struggling making payments towards your account as a result of COVID-19, please contact us as there are a number of ways we can help you.
 We may need to understand your finances to offer the right support.

 - We can spread your instalments to March 2021